Intermittent Fasting While Pregnant – Is it Safe?

 Should You Stop Your Diet While Pregnant If You Were Doing It Before Pregnancy?

 Yes, it is extremely important for you to have a regular diet while pregnant.
-This will help in maintaining yours and your baby’s blood sugar and blood pressure.
+This will help in maintaining your and your baby’s blood sugar and blood pressure.
 If the reason you were fasting intermittently was for weight loss, then you can actually switch your diet around.
 Rather than trying to lose weight, remember that you need to gain a few pounds during your pregnancy to remain healthy.

 This will depend on you as an individual.
 Be sure to have this discussion with your doctor.
 Most of the time, you will need to cut out unhealthy foods such as processed foods, food that is high in sugar, carbonated drinks and others.
 A fresh and natural diet can work wonders when you are pregnant.

-The hormonal changes your body is going through is already going to affect your body, so rather than focusing on intermittent fasting, you should focus on eating right and following your doctor’s orders.
+The hormonal changes your body is going through are already going to affect your body, so rather than focusing on intermittent fasting, you should focus on eating right and following your doctor’s orders.
 Maintain the right weight during your respective stage in pregnancy, even if it is not the ideal weight you would like to be.
 The health of your baby is more important.

 If you are looking into intermittent fasting for religious purposes, speak with your respective religious elder.
 In most religions, women are not compelled to fast when pregnant.

 Remember, each woman is different, and not all women experience the same symptoms during pregnancy.
-This makes it even more important to have a discussion with your doctor on any changes that you want to make during pregnancy.
+This makes it even more important to have a discussion with your doctor about any changes that you want to make during pregnancy.
 Whether it is about a new diet or fast, or whether it is a new exercise, your doctor will know what is right for you to do in order to keep your baby healthy.

 Also Read: